hartenthaler/hh_extended_family/readme.md

 * Ukrainian by @z-yurets
 * Vietnamese by @ngohuuthuan

-<a name="Support"></a>
+<a name="support"></a>
 ## Contact Support

-You can report errors raising an issue in this github repository.
+You can report errors raising an issue in this GitHub repository.

 <span style="font-weight: bold;">Forum: </span>general webtrees support can be found at the [webtrees forum](http://www.webtrees.net/)